 In this course, you learn the elements of probability theory, stochastic processes and stochastic calculus relevant in the analysis of financial derivatives.
 You focus on the mathematical concepts and techniques and to a lesser extent on their application in pricing and hedging derivatives.

-Choose 1 out of 2 electives:
+Choose 1 out of 2 electives.

-Choose 1 out of 7 electives:
+Choose 1 out of 7 electives.

 The academic programme culminates in a thesis, which allows you to engage with state-of-the-art data analysis and statistical techniques.
 The Master’s thesis is the final requirement for your graduation.
 It is your chance to dive deep into a topic in your field of choice (track) that you are enthusiastic about, and allows you to do an independent research project.
 A professor of your track will supervise and support you in writing your thesis.

-If you are a student of the Econometrics MSc and you have a record of academic excellence, a critical mind and an enthusiasm for applied research, then our Econometrics Honours programme is a great opportunity for you.
+If you are a student of the Master's Econometrics and you have a record of academic excellence, a critical mind and an enthusiasm for applied research, then our Econometrics Honours programme is a great opportunity for you.

 If you want to pursue a Master’s degree in Econometrics as well as in Mathematics, you can opt for one of our Double Degree Master’s programmes: